kstrikesbak/finals-project/README.md

 ## Features:

+* can edit achievements/goals on lists
+* can remove achievements/goals on lists
 * lists your past achievements
 * lists your potential future achievements
 * acknowledges your past achievements as a stepping stone to future greatness